robinweser/react-layout-components/README.md

 ![Obscene Logo](https://raw.githubusercontent.com/unverschaemt/Obscene-UI/gh-pages/res/obscene.png)
 **Obscene Layout** is a small [React.js](https://facebook.github.io/react/) layouting library based on flexbox.
 It handles everything relating vendor prefixing.
 By now it does **NOT** handle mising browser features.
 Please use [Modernizr](http://modernizr.com) with Polyfills to achieve that.

+> Warning: Since we already passed the original scope of just supporting flexbox, Obscene Layout will soon be split into 2 different repositories.
+> **Obscene Styling**: which packs all stylesheet functionalities
+> **Obscene Layout**: which packs all [layouting components](README.md#components) e.g. flexbox

 ## About
 There are plenty of Styling Tools for React as well as implementations of Flexbox out there, but none of those we checked out by now came close to what we were searching for: full vendor-prefixing, flexbox (also old specs), media queries, :pseudo-classes.
 Everything **without** additional CSS files or `<style></style>`-tags.